vancouvercodingschool/code-102-guide/curriculum/class-01/demo/README.md

 1. Tell students you are going to collaboratively setup a new web site.
     - Explain that you will "drive" (operate the computer),
-    - but they should "navigage" (tell you what steps to take).
+    - but they should "navigate" (tell you what steps to take).
 1. Tell them you've heard of this thing called GitHub Pages that makes it "easy".
 1. ASK: If you have no idea how to do this, how would you start?
     - Take suggestions from students